 Certain things happen unexpectedly; such as but not limited to accidents, critical scenarios, and other extremely unpleasant incidences.
 These things are imperative and can happen to anyone at any given time in life.

 On the second hand, if you’re running out of time on a project that has the possibility of impacting your position at the company, this scenario can be classified as a Critical scenario.
 These scenarios are under your control because your work and actions determine the outcome.

-This quadrant is about maintaining focus on time managing and planning.
+This quadrant is about maintaining focus on time management and planning.
 A lot of issues are time-dependent; they are not imperative or critical in that sense.
-You can say, these issues are deadline-oriented – and that deadline may be stretched months apart.
+You can say, these issues are deadline-oriented – and that deadlines may be stretched months apart.
 Therefore, the project manager, in question, does not feel “threatened” or under pressure to get things done.